rclone/rclone/docs/content/flags.md

-      --fichier-api-key string                       Your API Key, get it from https://1fichier.com/console/params.pl --fichier-shared-folder string                 If you want to download a shared folder, add this parameter --ftp-concurrency int                          Maximum number of FTP simultaneous connections, 0 for unlimited --ftp-host string                              FTP host to connect to --ftp-no-check-certificate                     Do not verify the TLS certificate of the server --ftp-pass string                              FTP password
+      --fichier-api-key string                       Your API Key, get it from https://1fichier.com/console/params.pl --fichier-shared-folder string                 If you want to download a shared folder, add this parameter --ftp-concurrency int                          Maximum number of FTP simultaneous connections, 0 for unlimited --ftp-disable-epsv                             Disable using EPSV even if server advertises support --ftp-host string                              FTP host to connect to --ftp-no-check-certificate                     Do not verify the TLS certificate of the server --ftp-pass string                              FTP password